-I brought the pumpkin home and I was so happy to find my boy so excited about it.
+I bought the pumpkin home and I was so happy to find my boy so excited about it.
 I guess he remembered the work they did in school during Halloween.
-He said mammy you got pumpkin? are you going to make a pumpkin pie?
-Mammy please make a pumpkin pie!
+He said mammy you got a pumpkin? are you going to make a pumpkin pie?
+Mammy, please make a pumpkin pie!
 God bless him, what does he know about pumpkin pie?!

 The taste was unbelievably good, creamy, crunchy, nutty and just the perfect balance of spices.

-Although the original recipe for the crust asks for 1 cup almond and 1 cup of pecan.
-I didn’t have pecan so I made it with 2 cups of almonds instead.
+Although the original recipe for the crust asks for 1 cup almonds and 1 cup of pecan.
+I didn’t have pecans so I made it with 2 cups of almonds instead.
 It tasted beautiful to me.
 It is a fancy and expensive dessert and it’s worth every penny.